classicrob/simply-jekyll/_notes/Designing for user involvement has positive effects on conversion, retention, and virality.md

 # Retention
 ---
 User involvement and retention are so deeply intertwined that I think it’s best to reframe retention as “continued user involvement.”
-User involvement is incredibly goal oriented, so as [[User goals change over time]], [[Apps with continued user involvement are responsive to changing user goals over time]].
+User involvement is incredibly goal oriented, so as [[User goals change over time]], [[Apps with continued user involvement respond to changing user goals over time]].

 # Virality
 ---